brodo/json_env/Readme.md

 [![Crates.io](https://img.shields.io/crates/v/json_env)](https://crates.io/crates/json_env) [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](LICENSE)

 `json_env` is [dotenv](https://github.com/motdotla/dotenv), but with JSON.
-It loads an environment variables from a JSON file (`.env.json` per default) and starts a subprocess with them.
+It loads an environment variables from JSON files (`.env.json` per default) and starts a subprocess with them.
 Storing configuration in the environment separate from code is based on [The Twelve-Factor](http://12factor.net/config) App methodology.

 ## How to install